ethereum/ethereum-org-website/docs/wallets/index.md

 - [TrustWallet](https://trustwallet.com/) _mobile wallet for iOS and Android_
 - [MyEtherWallet](https://www.myetherwallet.com/) _client-side wallet_
 - [Opera](https://www.opera.com/crypto) _major browser with integrated wallet_
+- [Status](https://status.im/) _mobile wallet for iOS and Android with integrated messenger and browser_

 Want to learn more about Ethereum wallets?